Elixonus/trolldirectory/README.md

 # trolldirectory :clown_face:
-Command line utility to replace all images with faces in a directory with troll faces.
+Command line utility to replace all images in a directory with troll faces.

 ## Usage
 ```